chamambom/3-stage-azure-dataplatform/README.md

 Solution - declared a static endpoint id as shown below.

-  - e.g vnet-id= "/subscriptions/x/resourceGroups/rg-dev-ae-01/providers/Microsoft.Network/virtualNetworks/vnet-dev-ae-01"
+  - vnet-id= "/subscriptions/x/resourceGroups/rg-dev-ae-01/providers/Microsoft.Network/virtualNetworks/vnet-dev-ae-01"
-  - e.g vnet-id= "/subscriptions/x/resourceGroups/rg-uat-ae-01/providers/Microsoft.Network/virtualNetworks/vnet-uat-ae-01"
+  - vnet-id= "/subscriptions/x/resourceGroups/rg-uat-ae-01/providers/Microsoft.Network/virtualNetworks/vnet-uat-ae-01"
-  - e.g vnet-id= "/subscriptions/x/resourceGroups/rg-prod-ae-01/providers/Microsoft.Network/virtualNetworks/vnet-prod-ae-01"
+  - vnet-id= "/subscriptions/x/resourceGroups/rg-prod-ae-01/providers/Microsoft.Network/virtualNetworks/vnet-prod-ae-01"

 - Custom DNS was being used - records were being added manually.
 Had to make sure the records for the the datalake, datafactory endpoints were added to the private DNS prior to running the pipelines.
 - The solution relied on existing resources that were part of the platform's landing zone, as specified in the `sharedresources.tf` file.
 This required me to ensure that certain code blocks were executed first, and the necessary resources were referenced using Terraform's `data` keyword.
--

 ---